Getting your Trinity Audio player ready...

 “Yeah, Jammer, we’re filming a story for the #BreakStuffChallenge.
 Everything’s good.”

-In a strange bit of coincidence, almost simultaneously with Hellie’s action, Jammer’s uncertain response came across the intercom.
+By a strange bit of coincidence, almost at the exact same time as Hellie’s reaction, Jammer’s uncertain response came across the intercom.

 “Umm…#BreakStuffChallenge?”